syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio-Code/create-project.md

 **Style**

-The selected theme is added from Syncfusion Nuget and its referred at these Blazor application locations.
+The selected theme is added from Syncfusion NuGet and its reference at these applications locations in Blazor.

 | Application type  | File location  |
 |---|---|